danyshaanan/.home/README.md

 ### Get Git

-* Open the terminal and type `xcode-select --install` to trigger the installation of scode's dev tools.
+* Open the terminal and type `xcode-select --install` to trigger the installation of xcode's dev tools.

 This is also sometime required when upgrading OSX.